 Drug Paraphernalia Laws Pennsylvania

 In Pennsylvania it is a crime to be in possession of illegal drugs, narcotics and controlled substances.
 It is also against Pennsylvania law to possess any tools, devices or instruments used to take, ingest, inhale or inject those substances.
 Being arrested for use or possession of drug paraphernalia could impact your life in many ways for years to come.
-If you have been arrested for possession of drug paraphernalia, it is important that you contact an attorney right away.
+If you have been arrested for possession of paraphernalia, it is important that you contact an attorney right away.

 35 P.S.
 780-113(a)(32) states “the use of or possession with the intent to use drug paraphernalia for the purpose of planting, propagating, cultivating, growing, harvesting, manufacturing, compounding, converting, producing, processing, preparing, testing, analyzing, packing, repacking, storing, containing, concealing, injecting, ingesting, inhaling or otherwise introducing into the human body a controlled substance in violation of this act.”

-Penalties involved with this crime of use of or possession with the intent to use drug paraphernalia include a maximum of 1 year imprisonment and a maximum fine of $2,500.
+Penalties involved with this crime of use of or possession with the intent to use paraphernalia include a maximum of 1 year imprisonment and a maximum fine of $2,500.

 Types Of Drug Paraphernalia

 Many instruments, tools, household devices and everyday utensils can be considered drug paraphernalia.
-Even something as common as a soda can, or a piece of aluminum foil can be considered drug paraphernalia depending on the circumstances.
-Examples of drug paraphernalia and the drugs they are used for are:
+Even something as common as a soda can, or a piece of aluminum foil can be considered paraphernalia depending on the circumstances.
+Examples of paraphernalia and the drugs they are used for are:

 - Bongs (marijuana/hashish)